-9.3.3 Diagram nodes
+9.5 Diagram nodes

 You create new diagram nodes by dragging them from the templates at the top of the screen.
-Each node is visually represented as a shape with its name and up to five decorations.
+Each node is visually represented as a shape with its name inside or below, and up to five decorations that will become visible when you approach the node with the mouse..
 Clockwise, starting from the top left corner:

-- 1. The warning triangle in the top-left corner indicates that the node has too few or too many connections. - 2.
+- The warning triangle in the top-left corner indicates that the node has too few or too many connections.
+View the warning report, by clicking on the warning triangle. - 2.
 The vulnerability level indicator in the top-left corner indicates the overall risk level for that node, using a colour.
-This indicator is hidden when the warning triangle is shown.
-If you prefer a larger vulnerability level indicator, you can choose one using the Options panel.
-The la level indicator, you can choose one using the Options panel.
-The larger size contains the first letter of the class name (H for High, M for Medium, etc; see section 8.2.2).

-- 3. The round connector at the top middle is used to link nodes together. - 4.
+You can change the size of the vulnerability level indicator. - 3.
+The round connector at the top middle is used to link nodes together. - 4.
 The drop-down indicator in the top-right invokes a menu with actions. - 5.
 The resize indicator in the bottom-right allows the size of the node to be adjusted.